 The Collaborative on Academic Careers in Higher Education (COACHE), based at the Harvard Graduate School of Education, is a research initiative and membership organization that gathers benchmarking data on best practices for recruitment and retention of faculty.
 The core component of COACHE is a survey with robust analysis designed to provide information about faculty experiences at their campus.
 COACHE’s institutional reports are powerful tools campus leadership uses to strengthen the university’s capacity to identify the drivers of faculty success and to implement informed changes.
 For more information, visit Harvard Graduate School of Education's COACHE website.

-This past January, faculty were asked to complete the 2016 COACHE survey as a follow up to the 2013 COACHE survey.
+In January 2016 faculty were asked to complete the 2016 COACHE survey as a follow up to the 2013 COACHE survey.
 The 2016 survey resulted in a 51% response rate from our faculty, with an average completion time of 22 minutes.
 The Provost’s Report 2016, on the right side of this web page, contains RIT’s 2016 survey results.